nickjackolaisen/BusinessInitiaitive/_posts/statistics/2023-07-06-small_business_health_insurance.md

 ## Factors Influencing the Average Cost of Small Business Health Insurance

-According to a [2019 eHealth study](https://resources.ehealthinsurance.com/small-business/average-cost-group-health-insurance), the national average premium for small group health insurance was **\$409 per month for single coverage and \$1,102 for family coverage.** However, these figures can vary significantly depending on the factors mentioned above.
+According to a [2021 KFF study](https://www.kff.org/health-costs/report/2021-employer-health-benefits-survey/), the national average premium for small group health insurance was **\$651 per month for single coverage and \$1,817 for family coverage.** However, these figures can vary significantly depending on the factors mentioned above.

 The average cost of health insurance for small business owners can vary widely depending on several factors, including: